gorrila/chromebook_fixes/README.md

 Script elementary14.py is for Freya with prompts to select installed software

 # Usage: #
-1. Install elementary OS Luna using Chrubuntu to partition the drive and then a live USB containing elementary OS Luna
+1. Install elementary OS Luna/Freya using Chrubuntu to partition the drive and then a live USB containing elementary OS Luna/Freya

 2. Once installed, download the script and run the command from terminal: "sudo python ~/Downloads/elementary12.py"